fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

 ```

-#### What is the good number of polynomial degree?
+#### What is the good number of polynomial degrees?
-When we're talking about polynomial degree, it's a trade-off between accuracy and complexity of the model. in this case three offers complexity with reasonable amount of error
+When we're talking about polynomial degrees, it's a trade-off between the accuracy and complexity of the model.
+In this case, three offers complexity with a reasonable amount of error.

 ```python